seanofw/opentk-faq/OpenTK_FAQ.md

 ### What operating systems are supported by OpenTK?

-OpenTK runs on Windows, Linux, MacOS X, Android, and iOS.
+OpenTK runs on Windows, Linux, and MacOS X.

+(Older versions of OpenTK supported Android and iOS as well; current OpenTK *might* work, but it’s untested.)

 ### What hardware is supported?